 - Centrally deployed, 24/7 mobile crisis teams (ideally, a clinician and a peer) to respond in-person to individuals in crisis;

 The Trust led a stakeholder outreach effort in Anchorage, Fairbanks, and the Mat-Su, along with contractor RI International (RI), an operator and consultant on the Crisis Now framework, to recommend how services could be implemented in Alaska.
-In late 2019, the Trust led a site visit to Maricopa County, Arizona, with Trust leadership, DHSS representatives, and other key partners toured the community’s Crisis Now services.
+In late 2019, the Trust led a site visit to Maricopa County, Arizona, with Trust leadership, DHSS representatives, and other key partners during which attendees toured the community’s Crisis Now services.

-RI International drafted a report that identifies gaps in existing services, projected demand, feasibility and costs associated with implementation, and recommendations for policy and regulatory changes to support the Crisis Now components in the three identified communities and statewide.
+RI International drafted a report that identifies gaps in existing services, projected demand, feasibility and costs associated with implementation, and made recommendations for policy and regulatory changes to support the Crisis Now components in the three identified communities and statewide.

 This report builds from two studies of Alaska’s acute behavioral health system initiated by the Trust (links below in Resources section).